 “Guardian companies are not required to protect the deposits of property guardians within a government-approved scheme if guardians have a licence agreement, rather than an assured shorthold tenancy agreement.”
 HM Government 30 May 2018

 Guardians do not pay a deposit on entering a licence to occupy one of the properties we manage.
-They do pay a DSP, Damage Security Deposit which is similar to a deposit in that it is intended to serve as a reserve fund in case that a licensee (guardian) causes damage to the property through their own negligence.
+They do pay a DSP, Damage Security Payment which is similar to a deposit in that it is intended to serve as a reserve fund in case that a licensee (guardian) causes damage to the property through their own negligence.
 As it isn’t a tenancy deposit, it’s not in a deposit protection scheme.
 This is due to the reality that sometimes we need to move guardians to different properties quickly at a landlord’s request and if damage is found it must be rectified quickly using available funds.
 The alternative to a DSP would be guardians receiving unexpected bills – which may result in financial difficulties and debt.
 This way – the funds are at hand, used only for damage repairs caused by negligence (as mistakes happen!) and all or part (depending on damages) of the deposit is repaid as soon as possible.

 “The government does not endorse or encourage the use of property guardianship schemes as a form of housing tenure.”
 HM Government 30 May 2018

-First-off, Guardians are Licensees – not tenants.
+First-off, Guardians are Licencees – not tenants.
 This means that laws protecting tenants (such as right to occupy, right to notice to evict etc) do not apply to guardians; this is absolutely critical to the guardianship model as the landlord must be able to take possession of their property in order to sell it, or move commercial or industrial tenants in.
-This offset the huge reduction in rents Guardians pay, and consequently allows those people to work, live, and contribute to communities that they simply would not have been able to afford without the property guardianship model.
+This offsets the huge reduction in licence fees Guardians pay, and consequently allows those people to work, live, and contribute to communities that they simply would not have been able to afford without the property guardianship model.
 We’re still in a housing crisis, and housing prices in London and the South East are astronomically high.
 We’re providing a service to help those who don’t come from privilege, who work in, and for, some of the greatest cities in the UK – and it’s a shame that the government doesn’t promote this great incentive.
 Our guardians’ matter to us and we will continue to provide this great solution to the housing crisis and public need.
 Tell us what you think here!